puppetlabs-pmmteam/pe-demo-env/README.md

 It's going to take a while for the VM to come up and be fully configured.

+The above script ensures the following software is installed on your system:

+* Puppet (gem if not already present)
+* librarian-puppet (gem)
+* Virtualbox 5.0
+* Vagrant (latest)
+* vagrant-oscar plugin
+* vagrant-vbox-snapshot plugin

 ### Access the Puppet Enterprise Console

 You'll be back at the command prompt, but the puppet master is still running in